 Opportunities for change of use to increase demand and rental income.
 Retention of use to retain provision - despite unviability

-As part of Property Services' key performance indicators the following are measured and monitored - percentage of units let, arrears of rent, vacant stalls at Nelson and Colne markets.
+As part of Property Services' key performance indicators, the following are measured and monitored - percentage of units let, arrears of rent, vacant stalls at Colne market.